arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_return.md

 @RESTSTRUCT{asan,version_details_struct,string,optional,}
 has this been compiled with the asan address sanitizer turned on? (should be false)

-@RESTSTRUCT{asm-crc32,version_details_struct,string,optional,}
-do we have assembler implemented CRC functions?

 @RESTSTRUCT{assertions,version_details_struct,string,optional,}
 do we have assertions compiled in (=> developer version)